latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/mig2.png)

 Wait until the deployment has been successfully completed.
 Next under *1.
-Download and install the repliaction appliance software* click *Download* to download the Azure Migrate Repplication Appliance installer.
+Download and install the repliaction appliance software* click *Download* to download the Azure Migrate Repplication appliance installer.
 You also need to download the registration key that is required to register the replication appliance under *2.
 Configure the replication appliance and register it to the project*.

 ![image](./img/mig3.png)

-Next start the installation of the Azure Migrate Replication Appliance by double cklicking the *MicrosoftAzureSiteRecoveryUnifiedSetup.exe*
+Next start the installation of the Azure Migrate Replication appliance by double cklicking the *MicrosoftAzureSiteRecoveryUnifiedSetup.exe*

 ![image](./img/mig4.png)